 How can we help?

-Back injury at work claim
+Back injury at work compensation claim solicitors

 Back injuries at work occur frequently, especially when an employer has not complied with health and safety regulations.
 Most back injury at work claims are the result of over-extension (twisting) of the spine from heavy lifting, pulling, pushing or poor posture while sitting for prolonged periods.